Building Codes - Community Development

 Fee: A non-refundable administrative fee is paid at time of permit issuance, plus a refundable minimum deposit per ton with a cap of $1,000 for residential and $5,000 for nonresidential projects.
 The deposit will be refunded upon presentation of recycling receipts to the Building Division within 90 days of permit final.
 Deposits on expired permits are subject to forfeiture.

-For further details on program specifics, please check the Construction and Demolition Debris Diversion Reference Manual (PDF).
+For further details on program specifics, please check the Construction and Demolition Debris Diversion Reference Manual (PDF) and List of Certified C&D Facilities in the greater Los Angeles area.

 Lead-based paint is defined as a hazard and regulations apply.